 Where can I get my own backing cards printed?

 I suggest using at least a 16pt paper stock if you want them rigid and 14pt if you like them to have some flex.
 If you want digital printing done, check out some places like gotprint.com or nextdayflyers.com or google for cheap business cards.
 Some people just get business cards made up and use those as you can often find a place doing $30 for 500.
 If you’d like a more personal experience with digital printing or are looking for a letterpress backing card to get fancy, hit up Bill at west park creative.

 Where Can I find bags for the pins and cards?

 We’ve had a good experience with Clear Bags.
 They also have some retail ready bags too if you need ones with that retail hole in them for display on racks.
 Obviously make sure you know the size of your card first before you order any bags.
 We can also get your retail bags from the factory if you are getting them carded with me.
 A retail bag is one of those with the hole up top for placing on a rack.

 What is the turn-around time?

-Pins take about 2.5-3.5 weeks to get to us from time an art approval of a proof.
-Part of the fee charged includes airmail next day of your pins to us and once we have them, they ship in a flat rate USPS priority box(included in your price).
-It's the cheapest and fastest way to ship them due to weight.
+Pins take 12-18 business days(aka a weekday) to get to me from time of payment and art approval.
+Part of the fee charged includes airmail next day of your pins to me and once I have them, they ship in a flat rate USPS priority box(included in your price).
+It’s the cheapest and fastest way to ship them due to weight.
 Basically, from proof approval to your door will average 3-4 weeks.